visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/server/config/instances-tab.md

 *BI Hub Server Instances*

-* To add new instance press, Add New Instances button in the top right corner to launch New form.
-In that form, provide name of the instance and the port number at which the Instance will need to run.
+* Click the **Add instance** button in the top right corner to add a new instance.
+In the pop window, enter an *instance* name and the *Port* number at which the instance will run.

 :::note
 Every newly added instance has to be started and must be in the running state